Join Us / FAQ's

 Portchester Sailing Club welcomes new members.
-Below are some frequently asked questions (FAQs) together with answers.

 Do I need to know, or be nominated by an existing PSC member to join?

 You don't need to know or be nominated by a Member to joing us.
 Our process for joining is explained on our